C919 VMT

 ATA 30

-Ice & Rain Protection
+Ice & Rain

 Wing anti-ice, engine cowl anti-ice, TAT/SAT probe heating, windshield heating, rain repellent